-For more detail on CSR strategy, "Responsible Finance," and Positive Impact Finance please refer to SG CSR Report.
+For more detail on CSR strategy, "Responsible Finance" and Positive Impact Finance please refer to the Group's CSR Report.

-KEY FEATURES OF THE SOCIETE GENERALE 2016 POSITIVE IMPACT BOND
+KEY FEATURES OF SOCIETE GENERALE'S FIRST POSITIVE IMPACT BOND

-10. What are the underlying Positive Impact Finance Assets allocated to the Societe Generale 2016 Positive Impact Bond?
+10. What are the underlying Positive Impact Finance Assets allocated to Societe Generale's first Positive Impact Bond?

-For the 2016 Positive Impact Bond, we select Positive Impact Finance Assets that contribute to the fight against Climate Change.
-The eligible underlying Positive Impact Assets categories are mainly projects of conception, construction and installation of renewable energy production units (Wind, Solar, Hydropower, Geothermal, Biomass, or from any other renewable source of energy).
+For this first Positive Impact Bond, we have selected in our portfolio of Positive Impact Finance Assets the ones that contribute to the fight against Climate Change.
+The eligible underlying Positive Impact Assets categories are:

+- Renewable energy: Projects of conception, construction and installation of renewable energy production units (Wind, Solar, Hydropower, Geothermal, Biomass or from any other renewable source of energy) - Transport and Infrastructure: Projects of conception, construction, development and maintenance of public collective transport and collective transport infrastructure.